 Endothall is an herbicide used to control a wide range of terrestrial and aquatic plants.
-Its toxicity as noted in animal studies ranges from dermal and eye irritation, respiratory failure and hemorrhaging of the gastrointestinal tract upon short-time exposure with high concentration to effects on the liver and kidney upon longer-term exposure.
+Its toxicity, as noted in animal studies, ranges from dermal and eye irritation, respiratory failure, and hemorrhaging of the gastrointestinal tract upon short-time exposure with high concentration to effects on the liver and kidney upon longer-term exposure.
 A limited number of studies have been conducted to address the carcinogenic potential of endothall.
 10 male and 10 female rats were exposed to endothall in the diet at various concentrations for 2 years.
 Two of the treated rats had lung tumors.
-Nevertheless, based on the small sample size used for this systematic study and the lack of information obtained on tumor type and dose group, the statistical validity of these findings were not taken into consideration.
+Nevertheless, based on the small sample size used for this systematic study and the lack of information obtained on tumor type and dose group, the statistical validity of these findings was not taken into consideration.

-If you or a loved one have developed lymphoma, leukemia, or other forms of cancer after using Roundup weed killer, you may be entitled to file a claim which might result in financial compensation that can help you pay medical expenses, and restore some stability in your life.
-Get in touch with us now, and let us review your case and answer any questions you have.
+If you or a loved one have developed lymphoma, leukemia, or other forms of cancer after using Roundup weed killer, you may be entitled to file a claim which might result in financial compensation.